* Safe-haven demand lift bonds, yen, other low-risk assets

-However, most Federal Reserve policymakers have not backed away from their expectations of two more rate increases by the end of 2017 as they see the U.S. economy near full employment and are confident inflation would reach its 2-percent goal.
+Most Federal Reserve policymakers have not backed away from their expectations of two more rate increases by the end of 2017, as they see the U.S. economy near full employment and are confident inflation would reach the Fed’s 2 percent goal.

-Greece's debt problems also continued to simmer after it failed to reach a deal on its next installment of its bailout program earlier this month.
+Greece’s debt problems also continued to simmer after it failed to reach a deal on the next installment of its bailout program earlier this month.

-With jitters about the United States and Europe, the yen strengthened against the dollar and euro.
-It was up 0.2 percent at 111.00 yen per dollar, and up 0.1 percent at 124.09 yen per euro.
+With worries about the United States and Europe, the yen strengthened against the dollar and euro.
+It was up 0.4 percent at 110.74 yen per dollar, and up 0.2 percent at 123.91 yen per euro.

-Reporting by Marc Jones, Patrick Graham in London and Nithin Thomas Prasad in Bengaluru; Editing by Richard Lough and Nick Zieminski
+Reporting by Herb Lash, Gertrude Chavez-Dreyfuss, Sam Forgione, Devika Krishna Kumar in New York, Marc Jones, Patrick Graham, Zandi Shabalala in London and Nithin Thomas Prasad in Bengaluru; Editing by Nick Zieminski and Dan Grebler